Nouha1997/alx-zero_day/README.md

-My first readme with alx  task 2
+MY second readme with alx